Pant/nextcloudpi-readthedocs/How-to-access-from-outside-your-network.md

 The port forwarding can be set up in your routers configuration interface, or, with NextCloudP's Universal Plug-and-Play (UPnP) client [`nc-forward-ports`][nc-forward-ports] which does just that in an easy way.

 Note: *You need UPnP to be temporarily enabled in your routers configuration.
-It is recommended that you disable it again after you've run the command.*
+It is reccommended that you disable it again after you've run the command.*

 1. Navigate to [`nc-forward-ports`][nc-forward-ports] in the TUI or the WebUI.
 2. Set the ports your Nextcloud runs on.
 (It is recomended that you use the defaults)